Comcast/money/README.md

 ## Development Status
 We are actively working on version 0.9 that will offer several improvements over both the API and module implementations.
-0.8.x is being used in several projects currently, and we will continue to enhance 0.8.x for the forseeable future while 0.9 work takes place.
+0.8.x is being used in several projects currently, and we will continue to enhance 0.8.x for the foreseeable future while 0.9 work takes place.

 If you want to work on 0.9, feel free to reach out!

 ### Availability
-We have requests in to deploy to a public repo, that should be avaiable shortly
+We have requests in to deploy to a public repo, that should be available shortly

 ## Distributed Tracing Reads
 [Distributed Trace For Video Systems](http://www.nctatechnicalpapers.com/Paper/2015/2015-distributed-trace-for-video-systems/download)